Which pair of elements is most likely to have similar chemical pr... | Study Prep in Pearson+

 Understand that elements with similar chemical properties usually belong to the same group (column) in the periodic table because they have the same number of valence electrons.

-Identify the groups of each pair of elements: C (Carbon) is in group 14, F (Fluorine) is in group 17; O (Oxygen) is in group 16, Cl (Chlorine) is in group 17; Na (Sodium) is in group 1, K (Potassium) is in group 1; Mg (Magnesium) is in group 2, Al (Aluminum) is in group 13.
+Identify the groups of each element in the pairs: Na (Sodium) and K (Potassium) are in Group 1 (alkali metals), C (Carbon) is in Group 14 and N (Nitrogen) is in Group 15, O (Oxygen) is in Group 16 and Cl (Chlorine) is in Group 17, Mg (Magnesium) is in Group 2 and Al (Aluminum) is in Group 13.

-Compare the groups to see which pairs share the same group number, indicating similar valence electron configurations and thus similar chemical properties.
+Compare the groups: Na and K are both alkali metals with one valence electron, which means they tend to have similar chemical behavior such as forming +1 ions.

-Recognize that Na and K are both alkali metals in group 1, meaning they have one valence electron and exhibit very similar chemical behavior.
+Recognize that the other pairs belong to different groups and thus have different numbers of valence electrons, leading to different chemical properties.

-Conclude that the pair Na and K is most likely to have similar chemical properties because they are in the same group and have the same number of valence electrons.
+Conclude that the pair Na and K is most likely to have similar chemical properties because they are in the same group and share similar valence electron configurations.

 Watch next

-Master Periodic Table Classifications with a bite sized video explanation from Jules
+Master Periodic Table: Group Names with a bite sized video explanation from Jules